- Eligibility criteria

 - Information of any dependents who will be joining you

-The Unmarried Partner Visa costs £1,523 if it was submitted outside the UK.
-If you switch to the Unmarried Partner Visa from within the UK, the cost is £1,033.
+The UK Unmarried Partner visa costs £1,523 if it is submitted outside the UK.
+If you switch to the Unmarried Partner visa from within the UK, the cost is £1,033.

 However, there are other costs which you ought to bear in mind.
 For instance, you will need to pay for an English language test if you are not exempt.
 Translation fees are another cost to be aware of – if any of the information or documents which you provide are not in English or Welsh, they will need to be translated by an accredited translator.

 As you will be applying to remain in the UK for a relatively long period, you will need to provide your biometric information (fingerprints and a photo) if you haven’t already, at a cost of £19.20.

 What is the processing time for an Unmarried Partner visa application?

 If you completed your application outside the UK, you will generally receive a decision within 12 weeks of the date the application was received.

 If you apply from inside the UK, you can expect a decision within eight weeks.

 What happens if my Unmarried Partner visa application is accepted?